UK ministers rally around embattled Boris Johnson, for now

 If he does not resign, Johnson could be ousted by a no-confidence vote among party legislators, which would be triggered if 15% of Conservative lawmakers write letters demanding it.
 It’s unclear how many letters have already been submitted.

-Senior Labour Party legislator Lisa Nandy said the police, and not just a civil servant, should be investigating the alleged rule-breaches.
+Senior Labour Party legislator Lisa Nandy said the police, and not just a civil servant, should be investigating the alleged multiple rule-breaches.
+The Metropolitan Police Force said it was waiting to see whether Gray’s inquiry uncovered “evidence of behavior that is potentially a criminal offense.”

 Nandy said there was “immense” public anger over the party revelations.